History of Liquid Death in Timeline

 In October 2022, Liquid Death raised a round led by Science for $70 million at a $700 million valuation.

-In March 2023, Liquid Death announced the sale of three tea flavors: Grim Leafer, Rest in Peach, and Dead Billionaire, all containing agave nectar and 30 mg of caffeine.
+In March 2023, Liquid Death announced the sale of three tea flavors: Grim Leafer, Rest in Peach, and Dead Billionaire, each containing agave nectar and 30 mg of caffeine.

-In November 2023, Liquid Death changed the name of its Armless Palmer tea flavor to Dead Billionaire after Arizona Beverage Company threatened to sue them for commercial use of the Palmer name.
+In November 2023, Liquid Death changed the name of its Armless Palmer tea flavor to Dead Billionaire after the Arizona Beverage Company threatened to sue for commercial use of the Palmer name.

-As of 2023, Liquid Death's water is canned by Wilderness Asset Holdings LLC in Virginia, US.
+As of 2023, Liquid Death's water was canned by Wilderness Asset Holdings LLC in Virginia, US.

 In March 2024, Liquid Death raised $67 million in funding and received a $1.4 billion valuation.